 As stairlifts become a more common feature in homes because of their functionality, those who are looking to have one installed can’t help but wonder how it functions.
 Is it safe?
 What if we don’t have power will I still be able to use it and how safe am I when using the chair?
 As the leading stairlift company, we hear these questions arise from potential stairlift owners.
 Luckily, all of them can be addressed if you understand how a stairlift works.

-Like every other mechanical system, a bespoke stairlift has a variety of components that serve different functions in making it an efficient and safe system that it is.
+Like every other mechanical system, a bespoke stairlift has a variety of components that serve different functions in making it the efficient and safe system that it is.
 These components include:

-Some stairlifts might not start moving if you have not completed safety checks which include having the foot and armrest in the right position and buckling up.
+Some stairlifts might not start moving if you have not completed safety checks, including having the foot and armrest in the right position and buckling up.
 Once the stairlifts come to an end, it will stop automatically and beep once to notify you it’s safe to alight.
-The stairlift might also start beeping you release the switch midway.
+The stairlift might also start beeping if you release the switch midway.